nuuuwan/news_lk3_data/README.md

 *2024-03-03 23:35:00* · [`dailymirrorlk`](https://www.dailymirror.lk/caption-story/President-attends-Battle-of-the-Maroons-encounter/110-278145) · `en`

-President Ranil Wickremesinghe graced the 94th 'Battle of the Maroons' cricket clash between Ananda and Nalanda Colleges, iconic Buddhist boys’ schools in Sri Lanka, at the SSC ground in Colombo today (03).
+President Ranil Wickremesinghe graced the 94th 'Battle of the Maroons' cricket clash between Ananda and Nalanda Colleges, iconic Buddhist boys’ schools in Sri Lanka, at the SSC ground in Colombo today (03).Ananda College Principal Lal Dissanayake is also in the picture.
 Pix by Kushan Pathiraja

 ◼️